-Christmas 2020 is going to look a bit different, and after a tough year for many businesses, it’s a great time to champion the creative, passionate small companies we have here in the Cotswolds.
-Whether you live in the Cotswolds and are looking to support a local business or want to bring a taste of the Cotswolds to you wherever in the world you live, here are the festive favourites topping our Cotswold Christmas gift guide – all of which you can buy online.
+Whatever the occasion – Christmas, birthdays or just to show you’re thinking of someone – buying a gift made in the Cotswolds is a great way to champion the region’s creative, passionate small companies Whether you live in the Cotswolds and are looking to support a local business or want to bring a taste of the Cotswolds to you wherever in the world you live, here’s our ultimate Cotswold gift guide featuring our favourite present ideas – all of which you can buy online.

 Cotswold food & drink gifts

-Costello + Hellerstein’s silky chocolate truffles are a major upgrade on the usual Christmas selection box.
+Costello + Hellerstein’s silky chocolate truffles are a major upgrade on the usual box of Milk Tray.
 Handmade in the Cotswolds by pastry chef Ori Hellerstein, they’ve won multiple Great Taste Awards.
-Their Noel Selection (£19.95) features four of their favourite flavours – sea salt caramel, ruby ganache, rhubarb and milk chocolate, and dark chocolate orange.
+Their Selection Box (£19.95) features four of their favourite flavours – sea salt caramel, raspberry and coconut, hazelnut praline, and dark chocolate orange.

-A bottle of Baileys is a Christmas must, but Cotswolds Distillery have created their own take on it with the Cotswolds Cream Liqueur (£24.95), which combines their unaged whisky with fresh Irish cream.
-It’s rich and creamy with malt, vanilla and butterscotch flavours – serve it over ice, pour it over ice cream or use it to add a kick to a festive hot chocolate.
+A bottle of Baileys is an old favourite, but Cotswolds Distillery have created their own take on it with the Cotswolds Cream Liqueur (£24.95), which combines their unaged whisky with fresh Irish cream.
+It’s rich and creamy with malt, vanilla and butterscotch flavours – serve it over ice, pour it over ice cream or use it to add a kick to a hot chocolate.

-Ross & Ross create gift boxes for foodies, using produce from Cotswold suppliers.
-They’re best known for their bacon and salmon DIY curing kits, but they also do a fantastic roast dinner box (£21, with veggie and Christmas dinner versions) to upgrade a Sunday roast, featuring roast potato oil, roast chicken rub, roast dinner dust and pigs in blankets dust.
+Ross & Ross create Cotswold gift boxes for foodies, using produce from local suppliers.
+They’re best known for their bacon and salmon DIY curing kits, but they also do a fantastic roast dinner box (£22) to upgrade a Sunday roast, featuring roast potato oil, roast chicken rub, roast dinner dust and pigs in blankets dust, and there’s also a veggie version available.

 Whittal’s was set up by chef Beccy Whittal, who makes melt-in-the-middle brownie bombs and creamy fudge using local ingredients, including Gloucestershire butter and Herefordshire cream.
-There’s a range of different seasonal flavours so you can create a bespoke pick and mix box (£14.95) or their single-flavour fudge bags (£3.50) make great stocking fillers.
+There is a range of different seasonal flavours so you can create a bespoke pick and mix box (£15.95) or their single-flavour fudge bags (£3.50) make great mini gifts.

 Family-owned Sibling Gin Distillery in Cheltenham distill their own spirits and infuse them with modern botanical flavours.
 They’ve created four limited edition gins to match the seasons, with the Winter Edition Gin (£40) infused with fresh cranberries and clementine peel.
 Or you can also get a Four Seasons Gift Set (£25) with mini bottles of each seasonal gin in a gift box.

-It’s not Christmas without a good cheese board – and the Cotswold Cheese Co stock over 120 artisan cheeses, including unusual Cotswold varieties like the Morton, Lypiatt and Mini Rollright.
+You can’t beat a good cheese board – and the Cotswold Cheese Co stock over 120 artisan cheeses, including unusual Cotswold varieties like the Morton, Lypiatt and Mini Rollright.
 As well as cheese they also stock local honey, chutney, biscuits, beer and coffee.
-There’s a pre-made Cotswold Hamper (£55) available or you can create your own gift hamper online.
+There’s a pre-made Cotswold Hamper (£55) available or you can create your own cheese gift hamper online.

 Cotswold home gifts

 Cotswold Candle Company is inspired by the scents of the Cotswolds countryside, handmade using lower carbon emission soy and mineral waxes.
-Their Christmas Tree candle (£20) is like being surrounded by a pine forest (it’ll make your fake Christmas tree smell real!).
+Light their Bluebell candle (£24) and breathe in and you’ll feel like you’re taking a spring walk through a bluebell wood.
 They also have a range of classic scent candles as well as reed diffusers and room sprays.

-For a low-impact Christmas gift, Eco Able sell sustainable products made by small businesses, and donate a portion of their profits to the Gloucestershire Wildlife Trust.
-They have everything you need for an eco-friendly Christmas, including reusable advent calendars and fabric crackers.
+For a low-impact gift, Eco Able sell sustainable products made by small businesses, and donate a portion of their profits to the Gloucestershire Wildlife Trust.
+They have everything you need for an eco-friendly lifestyle, including products for the home, garden and a range of new baby gifts.
 And No-ThirtySix make reusable cotton face pads as an alternative to cotton wool pads or wipes, which are made from pretty cotton fabrics and come in a drawstring bag (£12.99).

 Cotswold clothes & accessories gifts